rbccps-iisc/cp313/assignment_2/readme.md

 Note: Please use python2 for this exercise.

 ## Introduction
-The folder turtlebot_kalman contains a ros package (rospkg) which when launched opens gazebo with the turtlebot and a Radio-Frequency Beacon initialized.
+The folder turtlebot_kalman contains a ros package (rospkg), which, when launched, opens gazebo with the turtlebot and a Radio-Frequency Beacon initialized.
 The turtlebot initially moves in fixed circle and occassionally approaches the beacon.
-The turtle bot has a velocity estimating sensor (wheel encoder) which determines its velocity to an extent (with noise).
-The actual trajectory of the turtlebot is known.
+The turtle bot has a velocity estimating sensor (wheel encoder) as well as an angular velocity sensor, which compute its velocity and angular velocity to an extent (with noise).
+The actual trajectory of the turtlebot (ground truth) is known.
-You are to estimate the position of the turtlebot as it executes this trajectory.
-Your estimate of the trajectory based only on velocity sensor will be noisy leading to a drift in the position estimae over time.
-You must correct for this drift using the measurements from the beacon.
+You are to estimate the position of the turtlebot as it executes this trajectory, based on the velocity and angular velocity inputs.
+Your prediction of the trajectory based only on velocity and angular velocity sensors will be approximate, and will drift.
+This can be corrected occasionally based on the measurements from the beacon.
 The beacon gives you
-1. rho, the radial distance between the beacon and the turtlebot
+1. rho, the radial distance between the beacon and the turtlebot, and
-2. phi, the angle between turtlebot heading and line joining turtlebot and beacon,
+2. phi, the angle between turtlebot heading and line joining turtlebot and beacon.
+The angle is positive when measured in an anti-clockwise direction.
+The beacon gives you the above measurements only when the robot is within a distance of R from it.
+These measurements also have noise associated with them.

 ## Assignment
 1. Formulate the motion model of the turtlebot (Newtonian motion model).
-The model must convert sensor inputs [local frame] (vx, w) the line  to global position state variable (x,y,theta)
+The model must convert sensor inputs [in its local frame] (vx, w) to global position state variables (x,y,theta).
+You need to associate noise with the sensor inputs.
+You can assume that the noise covariance matrix is diagonal.
 2. Formulate the measuement model of the beacon.
-The model must convert measurement of the turtlebot w.r.t the beacon (rho, phi) to the state variable of the turtlebot (x,y,theta)
+The model must convert measurement of the turtlebot w.r.t the beacon (rho, phi) to the state variable of the turtlebot (x,y,theta).
+You need to associate noise with the measurements.
+You can assume that the noise covariance matrix is diagonal.
 3. Use an extended kalman filter to fuse these measurements and provide a better estimate of the state variable (x,y,theta).
 4. Compare it with ground truth (rostopic "/odom")